-Gold was stagnant in 2017 but has seen ups and downs in 2018.
+Gold was stagnant in 2017 but has seen a strong rally in 2018 and in 2019.
 Given that global equity valuations are high It can be a safe haven when other asset classes are going down in value.

 Also, there is no VAT on 24 carat gold bars, so it can be a good idea to invest in gold.

 Providing a wide range of investment options like funds, Low cost ETFs, Equities, REIT's and Structured Notes.

 On these platforms you can invest in equities and bonds of major exchanges like London, New York, NASDAQ Borse/Frankfurt, Euronext, HongKong and Tokyo